Pinewoods is about 96 acres of semi-natural woodland located approximately 1km south-west of Harrogate.

 The original Scots pines, from which the site takes its name, were planted in 1796.
 The pines are still in evidence today, although it's unlikely any of the originals still exist.

 Current species include:

 - European larch

 The site offers informal recreational areas and sites of conservational interest.
-As such, the woodland is managed by Harrogate Borough Council and local volunteer groups to try to balance the recreation and conservation aspects of the site itself.
+As such, the woodland is managed by ourselves and local volunteer groups to try to balance the recreation and conservation aspects of the site itself.

 You can find out more about the work and aims of Pinewoods Conservation Group.
 There's also a Pinewoods management plan to guide both the council and conservation group with all future plans for the site.

 The site itself runs gently from north-east to south-west, with an overall fall of about 20m between the northern and southern boundary.
 The wood is characteristically wet at its lowest points during winter.